 What is Eustachian tube dysfunction?

-With ETD, air cannot then get into the middle ear.
-Therefore, the air pressure on the outer side of the eardrum becomes greater than the air pressure on the inner side of the eardrum.
-The difference in pressure may cause discomfort, and make sharp hearing difficult.
-These conditions are often what cause patients to seek Eustachian tube balloon dilation surgery.
+Because of this blockage, the air pressure on the outer side of the eardrum becomes greater than the air pressure on the inner side of the eardrum.
+The difference in pressure may cause discomfort and/or make sharper hearing difficult.
+If this pain persists, many patients choose to pursue balloon dilation sinus surgery as a permanent solution.

 What Causes Eustachian tube dysfunction?